Skip to Content

 The natural pool at Occidental at Xcaret Destination

-One of the most common questions we get are for hotel recommendations.
 The biggest town in the region is Cancun and there are a ton of places to stay in the Cancun hotel zone.
-However, staying closer to Akumal may make for a more enjoyable, convenient experience if snorkeling with the sea turtles is at the top of your Mexico to do list.
+However, staying closer to Akumal Bay may make for a more enjoyable experience if snorkeling with the sea turtles is at the top of your list.
 Here are some options to consider.

-Akumal Bay Beach & Wellness Resort — This is the top-rated hotel in Akumal thanks to its location, quality of service, and excellent food (Check prices and book a room)
+Akumal Bay Beach & Wellness Resort — This is the top-rated hotel at the beach thanks to its location, quality of service, and excellent food.

-Secrets Riviera Maya — With a gorgeous beachfront and top-notch service, Secrets Riviera Maya is a great option (Check prices and book a room)
+Secrets Riviera Maya — With a gorgeous beachfront and top-notch service, Secrets Riviera Maya is a great option.

-Hotel Akumal Caribe — With oceanfront rooms and spa services, Hotel Caribe is the perfect place to escape and relax (Check prices and book a room)
+Hotel Akumal Caribe — With oceanfront rooms and spa services, Hotel Caribe is the perfect place to escape and relax.

 Occidental at Xcaret Destination — The Occidental at Xcaret Destination has been our hotel of choice.
-It’s in easy reach of Akumal and within minutes of Playa del Carmen at the Xcaret and Xlpor parks.
-See our in-depth hotel review (Check prices and book a room)
+It’s in easy reach of the bay and within minutes of Playa del Carmen at the Xcaret and Xlpor parks.
+See our in-depth hotel review.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.